volosovich/myVideoApp-Angular-frontend/README.md

 # MyVideoApp

+It is the test Angular app, which I developed for learning objectives.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+For normal use, first need to start backend.
+Please download it and install from this [link](https://github.com/TODO)

 ## Code scaffolding